Stability, corners, and other 2-dimensional shapes: Stability and almost sure stability

-A key feature of stable relations is that they are \emph{stationary} \cite[Lemma 2.3]{eH12}, in the sense that their truth value is constant along the set of pairs of realisations which are \emph{non-forking independent} (non-forking independence is a fundamental notion in model theory, originally due to Shelah, defined in combinatorial terms for any structure \cite[Chapter III.1, Definition 1.4]{sSbook}).
-We will now show that the truth value of a robust stable relation remains constant along the set of pairs of realisations for which one coordinate is dense over the other.
+A key feature of stable relations is that they are \emph{stationary} \cite[Lemma 2.3]{eH12}, in the sense that their truth value is constant along the set of pairs of realisations which are \emph{non-forking independent}.
+Non-forking independence is a fundamental notion in model theory, originally due to Shelah, defined in combinatorial terms for any structure \cite[Chapter III.1, Definition 1.4]{sSbook}.
+We will not need to introduce non-forking independence in this paper.
+Instead, inspired by classical results in model theory, we will show that the truth value of an almost surely stable relation remains constant along the set of pairs of realisations for which one coordinate is dense over the other.

 Before stating the corresponding result, we introduce some notation. \begin{definition} Fix two types $\tp(a/M)$ and $\tp(b/M)$ over a countable rich subset $M$.
 We denote by $\GP(\tp(a/M),\tp(b/M))$ the set of all pairs $(a',b')$ with $a'$ in $\tp(a/M)$ and $b'$ in $\tp(b/M)$ such that $(a',b')$ or $(b',a')$ is in good position over $M$ (see Fact \ref{F:UdiExercise}). \end{definition} Note that the set $\GP(\tp(a/M),\tp(b/M))$ is empty exactly if one of the types $\tp(a/M)$ or $\tp(b/M)$ is not dense, by Lemma \ref{L:ExtensionDense}.
 Moreover: